What is Direct to Garment Pringing?

 - True blacks cannot be achieved

-As the name suggests, this technique involves printing directly onto the garment with a printing machine.
-This is relatively new technology and results in the best quality printing above the other methods.
-However, this is not a cost-effective method for larger, bulk quantities.
+As its name suggests, this technique involves printing directly onto a garment with a printing machine.
+DTG printing is a relatively new technology, and it results in the best print quality out of any of the methods we've mentioned.
+However, DTG printing is not a cost-effective method for bulk orders.

-- Huge range of colour options and maximum detail available
+- Huge range of color options with the maximum possible detail

-This method is applied by cutting your design from Vinyl and heat pressing them onto the garment, a technique that can only be used for designs with just one or two colours incorporated.
-This is a great option for printing the exact design onto multiple garment types.
+This printing method involves cutting your design out from a sheet of vinyl and heat pressing it onto a garment.
+This technique can only be used for designs that incorporate a maximum of one or two colors.
+CAD vinyl printing is a great option for printing the same design onto multiple garment types.

-- Excellent quality finish for simple designs and lettering
+- Excellent results for simple designs and lettering

-- No set up costs and short, speedy runs possible
+- No setup costs and great for short, speedy runs

 - Can be used on almost all garments and fabrics

-- Restrictive to designs with one or two colours
+- Restrictive to designs with one or two colors

 What To Prepare Before You Contact A Garment Printing Company

-Be clear on the final result you are looking for and when you have chosen your printing method and supplier, discuss this with them to help manage yours and their expectations.
-Be sure to check out this helpful article on how to talk to clothing manufacturers as it will definitely help you seal the deal better.
+Be clear about the final results you are expecting.
+When you have chosen your printing method and supplier, discuss your overall vision with them to keep everybody's expectations manageable.
+Be sure to check out this helpful article on how to talk to clothing manufacturers since it will definitely help you seal the deal.

-There are many options available for garment printing (even more than we’ve been able to list here) so, the most important tip is to do your research before beginning.
-Ensure you are clear about your expectations and bear in mind your need for smaller or larger quantities and how this adds up with the production company’s MOQ.
-Take a look through the printing professionals on Sewport , who can help you with all your garment printing requirements.
+There are many options available for garment printing (even more than we’ve been able to list here), so the most important tip for success in garment printing is to do your research before beginning.
+Ensure you are clear about your expectations and keep the quantities you need in mind since this factor can affect your production company’s MOQ.
+Take a look through our comprehensive list of printing professionals on Sewport to find the right company to help you with all your garment printing requirements.